Chiefs: 8,000 vaccinated at two-day event Arrowhead Stadium

-KANSAS CITY, MO (KCTV) --- Over 8,000 individuals were vaccinated Friday and Saturday at Arrowhead Stadium, according to the Kansas City Chiefs.
+KANSAS CITY, Missouri (KCTV) -- Over 8,000 individuals were vaccinated Friday and Saturday at Arrowhead Stadium, according to the Kansas City Chiefs.

 The mega-vaccination event, termed by Missouri Gov. Mike Parson, is the largest so far in Missouri.